demithetechie/100daysofcode/README.md

 # Day 25 - Working with CSV data and Pandas module

 Pandas module allows us to perform data analysis on big datasets.
 Pandas has 2 main data structures: Data Frames and Series.
 Data Frames are similar to tables, Series are similar to lists.

 # Day 26 - List Comprehension and the NATO Alphabet

+List comprehension: `new_list = [new_item for item in list]`

+Dictionary comprehension: `new_dict = {new_key:new_value for item in list}`

+Comprehensions help us to reduce the amount of code we are writing, whilst still performing exactly the same way.
+They are very useful for lists and dictionaries, as mentioned above.